FEHCom

 Virtual domain support: The lookup is triggered per domain; allowing different sources to consult with the additional capability of redundant severs, wilddomains and fall-thru mode for not-listed domains.

 VERP support: Enabled by default.
-Version 0.6 has a different (now default) notion of VERP addresses.
 Recipient addresses included in the lookup database starting with the local part local-@domain are automatically recognized as VERP addresses.

-The legacy, fastforward compatible cdb approach is still supported unaltered.
-Thus, the contributions of some users, to build the lists of E-Mail addresses from local information, i.e. vpopmail's accounts is still valid:
+The legacy, fastforward compatible cdb approach is supported unaltered.
+Thus, the contributions of some users, to build the lists of E-Mail addresses from local information, i.e. vpopmail's accounts are still valid.

 Scripts to generate recipients.cdb: